Fly

-Flies are insects of the order Diptera, the name being derived from the Greek δι- di- "two", and πτερόν pteron "wing".
-Insects of this order use only a single pair of wings to fly, the hindwings having evolved into advanced mechanosensory organs known as halteres, which act as high-speed sensors of rotational movement and allow dipterans to perform advanced aerobatics.
-Diptera is a large order containing more than 150,000 species including horse-flies, (Note: Some authors draw a distinction in writing the common names of insects.
+A fly is an insect of the order Diptera (from Ancient Greek δι- di- 'two' and πτερόν pteron 'wing'), named for the single pair of wings.
+The hindwings have evolved into halteres, organs that sense rotation, giving flies precise control of their flight.
+Diptera is a large order containing more than 150,000 species, including horse-flies, (Note: Some authors draw a distinction in writing the common names of insects.
 True flies are in their view best written as two words, such as crane fly, robber fly, bee fly, moth fly, and fruit fly.
 In contrast, common names of non-dipteran insects that have "fly" in their names are written as one word, e.g. butterfly, stonefly, dragonfly, scorpionfly, sawfly, caddisfly, whitefly.
 In practice, however, this is a comparatively new convention; especially in older books, names like "saw fly" and "caddis fly", or hyphenated forms such as house-fly and dragon-fly are widely used.
 Exceptions to this rule occur, such as the hoverfly (though some authors prefer "hover fly"), which is a true fly, and the Spanish fly, a type of blister beetle.) crane flies, hoverflies, mosquitoes and others.